Placing creativity at the heart of climate justice, developing action with local communities.

 The second round of CULTIVATE Creative Practitioners have now been announced and we’re delighted to welcome six practitioners to the programme.
-You can find out more about the first round of commissions, and the selection process for the second round, in the sections below.
-If you have any questions about CULTIVATE, please contact Project Lead, Claire Dufour, or Access Producer, Jordan Butler.
+You can find out more about the new Creative Practitioners, the first round of commissions, and the selection process for the second round, in the sections below.
+If you have any questions about CULTIVATE, please contact Project Lead, Claire Dufour.

 Led by Creative Dundee over three years, and funded by Creative Scotland’s Culture Collective, this pilot project brings together creative practitioners and community groups to explore climate justice in a practical and meaningful way.

 The CULTIVATE programme will also enable creative practitioners to: